 With proper care and an experienced dentist, your implants can last you up to 20 years, making dental implants an excellent long-term option.
 Because of how long they last and the health benefits of implants, implants really are a long-term investment in you.

 Implants are permanent replacements for missing teeth that give you the freedom that you had with your natural teeth while supporting all of the existing structures in your jaw and face.
 You can preserve your smile, your health, and your confidence for life with dental implants.

 Implants are excellent tooth-replacement options because they allow you to live your life on your terms, with the confidence to smile, eat, and talk just like you would with all of your natural teeth!
 Be sure to ask your dentist if you have any questions about whether or not implants are the best long-term replacement for missing teeth available for you.

 Ready to take the next step?
 Schedule your consultation with Austin Dentist Dr. Carmona today to take the first step toward taking back your life!

 Replacing teeth is important.
 Not replacing missing teeth can lead to bone loss, can cause changes in the appearance of your face, and can cause your other teeth to move into the unoccupied space.
 Therefore,

 Choosing whether or not to invest in dental implants can be tough, so we wanted to answer a few questions to help you better determine whether or not they’re right for you.

 A dental implant is a titanium post that your dentist surgically implants into your jaw to permanently take the place of your tooth.
-You can read more about dental implants and the procedure here.
+You can read more about dental implants and the procedure we do at our Austin Dental Office.
 The post itself acts as your tooth root, and the crown takes the place of your tooth.